perfsonar/logo/README.md

 The files contain Inkscape-specific XML but should still work fine with anything that wants to render it.

+Note that anything that will be rendered in black or white must be 50% gray (RGBA 808080ff).

 Because there's no easy, practical way to automatically derive versions of the logo with proper bounding boxes and margins and text converted to paths, the repository includes files where this has been